prosperi/LafTech/README.md

 ### Structure

-The project is built in *React* and *Ruby on Rails*.
-There are two main parts of the project - backend and frontend.
-Backend is written on Rails while React is used to build front-end
+The project is built in [*React*](https://reactjs.org/tutorial/tutorial.html) and [*Ruby on Rails*](http://guides.rubyonrails.org/getting_started.html).
+There are two main parts of the project - server-side rails application and client-side react application.
+[Backend is written on Rails while React is used to build front-end](https://www.fullstackreact.com/articles/how-to-get-create-react-app-to-work-with-your-rails-api/)

-In addition to React we are using ES6, Sass and Semantic UI, with Webpack bundler.
+In addition to React we are using [ES6](http://ccoenraets.github.io/es6-tutorial/), [Sass](http://sass-lang.com/) and [Semantic UI](https://react.semantic-ui.com/), with [Webpack](https://webpack.js.org/) bundler.
 The structure of the whole project is following:

 ##### Main directories:
 - `src` directory contains all the source files